-I propose that parsimonious root phenotypes would be advantageous for drought resistance in high-input agroecosystems.
-Selection regimes for crop ancestors and landraces include an array of biotic and abiotic stresses, intense belowground competition, and spatiotemporal variability in the distribution of soil resources.
-These factors favored phenotypes with prolific production of axial and lateral roots, developmental plasticity in response to local resource availability, and maintenance of unspecialized root tissues such as cortical parenchyma.
-P in particular has important tradeoffs with water for root structure and function, since water is highly mobile, whereas P is highly immobile.
-High-input agroecosystems have removed many of these constraints to root function.
-Intensive fertilization removes P limitation and other abiotic limitations to root function such as soil acidity.
-Pesticide application reduces root loss to herbivores and pathogens, and belowground competition from weeds.
-High-density monocultures insure that soil resources lost to neighboring plants still contribute to crop production.
-Management regimes create regular and predictable resource availability in time and space.
-However, drought stress remains a primary risk to crop production in rainfed agriculture, and this risk is likely to grow in the future.
-Therefore, root phenotypes that focus on water capture at the expense of ancestral adaptations would be better suited to high-input agroecosystems.
-Parsimonious architectural and anatomical phenotypes would permit greater resource allocation to deeper roots, which in most agroecosystems results in greater water capture.
-Specific phene states contributing to parsimonious architectural phenotypes include fewer axial roots, reduced density of lateral roots, reduced growth responsiveness to local resource availability, and greater loss of roots that do not contribute to water capture, for example in dry topsoil.
-Specific phene states contributing to parsimonious anatomical phenotypes include reduced production of cortical parenchyma through reduced production of cortical cell files, greater loss of cortical parenchyma through formation of root cortical aerenchyma and root cortical senescence, and larger cortical cell size.
-Parsimonious root phenotypes may be less useful in low-input agroecosystems, which are characterized by multiple challenges and trade-offs for root function in addition to water capture.
-Although some of these ideas are supported by empirical evidence, they remain largely hypothetical.
-Analysis of the fitness landscape of specific root phenes, phene states, and integrated phenotypes is a complex research challenge that will be aided by the development of robust functional-structural models capable of simulating the dynamics of root-soil interactions.
+611 I propose that parsimonious root phenotypes would be advantageous for drought 612 resistance in high-input agroecosystems.
+Selection regimes for crop ancestors and 613 landraces include an array of biotic and abiotic stresses, intense belowground 614 competition, and spatiotemporal variability in the distribution of soil resources.
+These 615 factors favored phenotypes with prolific production of axial and lateral roots, 616 developmental plasticity in response to local resource availability, and maintenance of 617 unspecialized root tissues such as cortical parenchyma.
+Phosphorus in particular has 618 important tradeoffs with water for root structure and function, since water is highly mobile, 619 whereas phosphorus is highly immobile.
+High-input agroecosystems have removed many 620 of these constraints to root function.
+Intensive fertilization removes P limitation and other

-Acknowledgements
+621 abiotic limitations to root function like soil acidity.
+Pesticide application reduces root loss 622 to herbivores and pathogens, and belowground competition from weeds.
+High-density 623 monocultures insure that soil resources lost to neighboring plants still contribute to crop 624 production.
+Management regimes create regular and predictable resource availability in 625 time and space.
+However, drought stress remains a primary risk to crop production in 626 rainfed agriculture, and this risk is likely to grow in the future.
+Therefore, root phenotypes 627 that focus on water capture at the expense of ancestral adaptations would be better suited 628 to high-input agroecosystems.
+Parsimonious architectural and anatomical phenotypes 629 would permit greater resource allocation to deeper roots, which in most agroecosystems 630 results in greater water capture.
+Specific phene states contributing to parsimonious 631 architectural phenotypes include fewer axial roots, reduced density of lateral roots, 632 reduced growth responsiveness to local resource availability, and greater loss of roots 633 that do not contribute to water capture, for example in dry topsoil.
+Specific phene states 634 contributing to parsimonious anatomical phenotypes include reduced production of 635 cortical parenchyma through reduced production of cortical cell files, greater loss of 636 cortical parenchyma through formation of root cortical aerenchyma and root cortical 637 senescence, and larger cortical cell size.
+Parsimonious root phenotypes may be less 638 useful in low-input agroecosystems, which are characterized by multiple challenges and 639 tradeoffs for root function in addition to water capture.
+Although some of these ideas are 640 supported by empirical evidence, they remain largely hypothetical.
+Analysis of the fitness 641 landscape of specific root phenes, phene states and integrated phenotypes is a complex 642 research challenge that will be aided by the development of robust functional-structural 643 models capable of simulating the dynamics of root-soil interactions.

-Support was provided by the Agriculture and Food Research Initiative of the USDA National Institute of Food and Agriculture competitive grants 2014-67013-2157 and 11327514, and USDOE ARPA-E grant AR0000821.
-I thank Kathleen Brown, Hannah Schneider, and Christopher Strock for helpful comments.
+- 644 Acknowledgements: Support was provided from the Agriculture and Food Research - 645 Initiative of the USDA National Institute of Food and Agriculture competitive grants 2014- - 646 67013-2157 and 11327514 and USDOE ARPA-E grant AR0000821.
+I thank Kathleen - 647 Brown, Hannah Schneider, and Christopher Strock for helpful comments.